Best Things to Do in Denmark, Western Australia

 Simply choose one of Denmark’s many beaches and find a secluded spot to spend the day at.
 We loved finding little sandy beaches between the rocks, where the water was nice and shallow.
 It felt like we had our own private beach!

 If you love to swim, being on the south coast water here is quite cold!
-Well, us Australians thought so.
 But being such a pristine blue we couldn’t help but take a dip.

 Read More: 10 Tips for Taking a Toddler to the Beach